-4.9.19 A permanently installed means of communication, independent of the unit's main source of electrical power, should be provided between the central ballast control station and spaces that contain ballast pumps or valves, or other spaces that may contain equipment necessary for the operation of the ballast system.
+4.10.19 A permanently installed means of communication, independent of the unit's main source of electrical power, should be provided between the central ballast control station and spaces that contain ballast pumps or valves, or other spaces that may contain equipment necessary for the operation of the ballast system.

-4.10 Protection against flooding
+4.11 Protection against flooding

-4.10.1 Each seawater inlet and discharge in spaces below the assigned load line should be provided with a valve operable from an accessible position outside the space on:

-- .1 all column-stabilized units; - .2 all other units where the space containing the valve is normally unattended and is not provided with high bilge water level detection.

-4.10.2 The control systems and indicators provided in 3.6.4.1 should be operable in both normal conditions and in the event of main power failure.
-Where stored energy is provided for this purpose, its capacity should be to the satisfaction of the Administration.
+- 4.11.1 Each seawater inlet and discharge in spaces below the assigned load line should be provided with a valve operable from an accessible position outside the space on: - .1 all column-stabilized units; - .2 all other units where the space containing the valve is normally unattended and is not provided with high bilge water level detection. - 4.11.2 The control systems and indicators provided in paragraph 3.6.5.1 should be operable in both normal conditions and in the event of main power failure.
+Where stored energy is provided for this purpose, its capacity should be to the satisfaction of the Administration. - 4.11.3 Non-metallic expansion joints in piping systems, if located in a system which penetrates the unit's side and both the penetration and the non-metallic expansion joint are located below the deepest load waterline, should be inspected as part of the dry-dock survey in section 1.6 and replaced as necessary, or at an interval recommended by the manufacturer.

-4.11 Anchoring arrangements for surface and column-stabilized units
+4.12 Anchoring arrangements for surface and column-stabilized units

-4.11.1 Anchoring arrangements, where fitted as the sole means for position keeping, should be provided with adequate factors of safety and be designed to maintain the unit on station in all design conditions.
+4.12.1 Anchoring arrangements, where fitted as the sole means for position keeping, should be provided with adequate factors of safety and be designed to maintain the unit on station in all design conditions.
 The arrangements should be such that a failure of any single component should not cause progressive failure of the remaining anchoring arrangements.